awajunior/gluco-context/README.md

 **Independent diabetes context organizer for manual review and personal data workflows.**

-Gluco Context helps users organize meal, glucose, insulin-on-board (IOB), sensor, profile and treatment context in one place.
+Gluco Context helps users organize meal, glucose, insulin-on-board (IOB), sensor, profile and personal health context in one place.

-It is designed to support personal review, structured snapshots and external AI-assisted analysis chosen by the user.
+It is designed to support personal review, structured snapshots and structured text prepared for optional user-directed use with an external AI service chosen by the user.

 ## What it does